Steve Buckley (footballer)

 Steve Buckley (born 16 October 1953) is an English former footballer.
 His brother Alan Buckley and nephew Adam Buckley also played professionally.

-In 1974, he was snapped up by Luton Town where he spent four seasons before moving to Derby County.
+In 1974, he was signed by Luton Town where he spent four seasons before moving to Derby County.
 At Derby he was twice voted player-of-the-season, winning the award for the 1979-1980 and 1981–1982 seasons.

 Buckley joined Lincoln City for the 1986–87 season and he made a total of 72 appearances for them in two seasons.
 After his time at Lincoln he moved on to Boston United.

+Throughout his career, he has scored 32 goals in 532 appearances.